-Phishers are out there and they want your password.
-Their tatics become more and more deceptive every day.
+Phishers are out there, and they want your password.
+Every day, their tatics can become more and more deceptive.

 If you believe you may have responded to a phishing message, please reset your password immediately!

-Here are some ways to avoid phishing attacks:
+Here are some ways to avoid phishing attacks on your WMApps account:

 - Be wary of the content of emails.
 Look out for spelling and grammar mistakes, and emails sent during weekends and holidays, when phishers know IT offices are closed.